MicrosoftDocs/learn/learn-pr/azure/protect-virtual-desktop-deployment-azure-firewall/includes/7-exercise-route-network-traffic.md

 ## Route all traffic through the firewall

 For the subnet used by the session host, configure the outbound default route to go through the firewall.
+You'll complete the following three steps.

+1. Create a route table in the same resource group as your session host VMs and firewall.
+1. Associate the route table to the subnet that your session host VMs uses.
+1. On the route table, add the route to the firewall.

+After you complete those steps, all traffic will route to Azure Firewall.

 ### Create route table